COAST-Lab/Open-Water-Level/Firmware/Getting_Started with Cell-Enabled Water Level Sensing.md

 ## Practice code with Boron and Adalogger
 This section will take you through an exercise to set up the Boron and Adalogger devices and practice using code with them.

 1. Stack the Boron on top of the Adalogger using female headers.
-You can see an example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/BorAd%20Stack.jpg)
+You can see an example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/BorAd%20Stack.jpg) **NEED TO UPDATE PHOTO**
 2. Plug in the Boron and put it in listening mode again (by pressing and holding 'Mode' until the LED blinks blue).
 Type `particle identify` into the CLI again and make sure 'Boron' and the correct Device OS (e.g. 4.2.0) are selected in the bottom bar.
 3. Create a new project (I named mine RTCtest).
 	- See 'Useful features' and 'Practice code with Boron' if you need a refresher on how to create a new project.